MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

 > - This is a preview feature.
 > - [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]

 - **Authentication type**.
 Ensures Snowflake is accessed only by those with approved permission.
-Choose **Service Principal** authentication for this option.
+Select **Service principal (Microsoft Entra ID application)** for this option.
 - **Snowflake SaaS URL**.
 The URL associated with the Snowflake account for which virtual tables are to be created.
 For example, `organization.account.snowflakecomputing.com`.
 Don't add *https* to the URL.
 - **Snowflake database**.
 Database where Snowflake data tables are virtualized in Dataverse.
 - **Warehouse name**.
 Snowflake warehouse which the role has USAGE privileges.